Skip to footer content

 $vbLabelText $csharpLabel

-Example of a print-improved PDF document as it appears in a standard PDF viewer, showing the characteristic message that indicates the file has been formatted specifically for printing rather than screen viewing
+Example of a print-ready PDF document as it appears in a standard PDF viewer, showing the characteristic formatting for printed output

 WORKDIR /app